 Of course, we see, also, innocent tragedy–failure from no fault on anyone’s part.
 If you didn’t seek a stable lifestyle, nor educated yourself, invested in family, developed moral fiber and were chronically unemployed, there’s no assurance that you’ll suffer the results, especially if you’re one of the takers in the welfare state with no legitimate claim.

 If you’re a Nazi war criminal on the beach in an Argentinan resort in the 1950s, you indeed might be happy.
 If you’re Alexandre Solzhenitsyn in a Siberian gulag, you too, might achieve happiness.
-If you’re Aung San Suu Kyi under house arrest for the last six years (and held in the dreaded Insein Prison in Rangoon, Myanmar, on her 64th birthday), you might find it as well -- in 2016 she was a Pyithu Hluttaw MP for Kawhmu Township.
+If you’re Aung San Suu Kyi under house arrest for almost a decade (and held in the dreaded Insein Prison in Rangoon, Myanmar, on her 64th birthday), you might find it as well -- in 2016 she was a Pyithu Hluttaw MP for Kawhmu Township.
 Even the beleaguered sanguinary Ayatollah Khameni from Iran might be happy.
 But this concept of happiness is hopeless.

 Why Life for a Human Being is Not a Random Event